 The Two Minute Exam That Can Save Your Life

 In our office, free oral cancer screening has always been a routine part of his patients regular oral exams for those 18 years of age and older.
-During this exam Dr. Levy and Dr. Gatha use the VELscope, a revolutionary, sophisticated hand-held device used for oral cancer screening that can save a persons life.
+During this exam Dr. Levy use the VELscope, a revolutionary, sophisticated hand-held device used for oral cancer screening that can save a persons life.
 VELscope’s fluorescence technology provides early detection of abnormal oral tissues.

 Patients love the reassurance and peace of mind it gives them.

 Complimentary Oral Cancer Screening